janewalls/BenchmarkDI/README.md

 **Output**:

-_Fasta files;_ <br> Saved in output directory e.g. SimViReMa.fasta.
+_Fasta files;_ <br> Saved in output directory e.g. SimMBP.fasta.
 Note: files will override if written in the same

 _Summary files;_ <br>Output in csv saved in output directory.
 Items in csv saved as: read #, start, bp, ri, end